bgrabitmap/lazpaint/README.md

 Many common actions can be done with the toolbar.
 Zoom can be changed with the magnifying glass (+ or -), or by clicking on the 1:1 button to show the image at its original size in pixels, or with the zoom fit button to set the zoom so that the whole image be within the window.
 It is possible to undo/redo the 200 last operations.
 If you have a doubt on what you are drawing, undo back to the beginning, save a copy, and redo the modifications before going further.

+Dark theme is supported.

 # Image manipulation
-An image can be resampled, flipped horizontally and vertically.
+An image can be resampled, flipped horizontally and vertically, canvas size can be changed
+* Remove transparency : fill the transparent pixels of the image
+* Flatten : reduce a layered image to one single layer
-Smart zoom x3 : resize the image x3 and detects borders; this provides a useful zoom with ancient games sprites.
+* Smart zoom x3 : resize the image x3 and detects borders; this provides a useful zoom with ancient games sprites.

 # Color manipulation
+* Curves : adjustment of curves for RGB and HSL channels
+* Posterize : reduce the number of colors by lightness or independently on each color channel
 * Colorize : set the color of an image while preserving intensities
 * Shift colors : cycle colors and change colorness (saturation)
 * Intensity : make colors lighter or darker without making them white